Racopokemon/ImageSort/futureFeatures.md

 * ~~Context menu~~
   * ~~Move to trash~~
   * ~~(later rotate)~~
+* ~~Bug right now: For 2 images, the percentage bar is filled on both images.
+For 1 image, it is not even rendered lol~~
 * **Filter label menu**
   * **Show how many images are there in each category**
   * Show here a big exit button on hover